debdeep777/archyhome/.config/awesome/lain/wiki/weather.md

        return string.format("<b>%s</b>: %s, %d - %d ", day, desc, tmin, tmax) end
    ```
-   See [here](https://github.com/copycat-killer/lain/issues/186#issuecomment-203400918) for a complete customization example.
+   See [here](https://github.com/lcpz/lain/issues/186#issuecomment-203400918) for a complete customization example.

 - ``followtag``

-   In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
+   With multiple screens, the default behaviour is to show a visual notification pop-up window on the first screen.
 By setting `followtag` to `true` it will be shown on the currently focused tag screen.

 - ``settings``